 Luas (the Irish word for “speed”) is the light rail system that connects the heart of Dublin with its suburbs.
 Trams run every five minutes at peak times and every 10-15 minutes at other times.
 Tickets for Luas are available at street vending machines.

 Dublin is believed to have more taxis than New York City.
 The taxicabs are available almost on every corner of the city.
 You can use them to get to Dublin City from the Dublin Airport, explore the center of the city, and even the suburbs.
 Although flagging down a taxi is a normal practice in Dublin, you’re better off booking your ride in advance.

 DoDublin Freedom Card

-If you spend about three days in Dublin, our Dublin travel guide suggests getting the DoDublin Freedom card.
+If you plan to spend at least three days in Dublin, get the DoDublin Freedom card.
 The card is your best investment when it comes to sightseeing and getting around the city.
-It ensures a worry-free use of Airlink Express, and Hop-on-hop-off bus including other means of public transportation in Dublin.
+It ensures a worry-free use of Airlink Express and Hop-on-hop-off bus, including other means of public transportation in Dublin.
 The price of the card depends on the services you choose.
 Typically it costs between 27 and 35 euros.